-'''

-FROM microsoft/dotnet:2.2-aspnetcore-runtime
+FROM mcr.microsoft.com/dotnet/core/aspnet:2.2

 ARG source

 WORKDIR /app

 EXPOSE 80

-COPY ${source:-obj/Docker/publish} .
+COPY \${source:-obj/Docker/publish} .

 ENTRYPOINT ["dotnet", " MySingleContainerWebApp.dll "]

-'''

 In this case, the image is based on version 2.2 of the official ASP.NET Core Docker image (multi-arch for Linux and Windows).
-This is the setting FROM microsoft/dotnet:2.2-aspnetcore-runtime.
+This is the setting FROM mcr.microsoft.com/dotnet/core/aspnet:2.2.
 (For more information about this base image, see the .NET Core Docker Image page.)
 In the Dockerfile, you also need to instruct Docker to listen on the TCP port you will use at runtime (in this case, port 80, as configured with the EXPOSE setting).